-Recently, Nature Communications published a latest research finding from Prof. Linrong LU’s team together with Prof. Wanli LIU in Tsinghua University.
+This week, Nature Communications published the latest research from Prof. Linrong LU’s team, together with Prof. Wanli LIU in Tsinghua University.
 The article named “Tespa1 regulates T cell receptor-induced calcium signals by recruiting inositol 1,4,5-trisphosphate receptors” illustrated the regulatory mechanism of how adaptor protein Tesap1 facilitates the calcium signaling downstream of T cell receptor.